 We use rapidly renewable sustainably sourced materials that are non-toxic throughout their lifecycle for our packaging products.
 Our products are certified carbon neutral and after use, can be either recycled, commercially and/or home composted.

 Each of our production facilities is selected based on their ongoing commitment to reduce the environmental impact of their operations along with their willingness and ability to innovate.
 Production facilities are certified to ISO14001 environmental standards; this ensures the production facilities implement processes and procedures to protect the local environment in which they operate.

 With so many packaging products made from paper, it’s important to ensure our forests are not irreparably damaged in the creation of paper-based packaging.
-We only choose paper certified to Forest Stewardship Council® (FSC®) and PEFC standards.
+We we take great care selecting paper suppliers that have proven sustainable practices.
 Well-managed forests support environmentally sound forestry, helping to preserve valuable resources for future generations.
 All our paper products are made from Elemental Chlorine Free (ECF) bleached fibre.
 We do not use elemental chlorine gas during the paper bleaching process and this prevents the formation of dioxins and carcinogens.

 Our Taiwan production facility is the third largest paper cup producer in the world outside the USA and pioneered the development of compostable cups and lids.
 The facility is certified to ISO 14001 – Environmental Management Systems – and uses electricity generated from renewable hydro power.

 BioCups, BioBowls and Chip BioCups are made from paper sourced from managed plantations and coated with Ingeo™ – a commercially compostable bioplastic made from plants, not oil.
 We use a heavy gauge, premium grade board to produce the highest quality cups.
 We only use soy, water-based inks.